samiulengineer/dubai_satellite_image_segmentation/README.md

+## Logger Path

+During model training following paths will be created automatically.

+1. csv_logger: model metrics will be saved in csv format
+2. logs: tensorboard logger file will be saved here
+3. model: model checkpoint will be saved here
+4. prediction: validation and testing prediction will be saved here

 ## Dataset

 For our practice we use [Semantic segmentation of aerial imagery](https://www.kaggle.com/humansintheloop/semantic-segmentation-of-aerial-imagery) data from kaggle.
 The dataset contains 72 images which group into 8 larger tiles for 6 classes each tiles contain 9 images of same dimension or close to each other.
 The classes are as follows: